mouseless/json-concepts/specs/06-literals/07-escaping-special-characters.md

 }
 ```

-Below is the only valid schema for this concepts definition;
+Below is the only valid schema for this concepts definition, because it only
+contains literals;

 `SCHEMA: concepts.escape.json`